drcmda/screen-space-reflections/readme.md

 - `intensity`: the intensity of the reflections

-- `power`: the power by which the reflections should be potentiated; higher values will give a more intense and vibrant look

 - `depthBlur`: how much deep reflections will be blurred (as reflections become blurrier the further away the object they are reflecting is)

+- `maxBlur`: the maximum blur mix value of a reflection

 - `enableJittering`: whether jittering is enabled; jittering will randomly jitter the reflections resulting in a more noisy but overall more realistic look, enabling jittering can be expensive depending on the view angle